Models of Engagement: Key characteristics

 A balanced and integrated experience that blends flexible online study with immersive in-person learning - supporting your progress, your connections and your career goals, wherever you are.

-Culturally safe practices are upheld across curriculum, environments, assessment and support.
-First Nations knowledges are embedded with appropriate consultation and consent, and First Nations ICIP rights are respected.
+Culturally safe practices are upheld across curriculum, learning environments, assessment andsupport.
+First Nations knowledges are embedded with appropriate consultation, and Indigenous Cultural and Intellectual Property (ICIP) rights are respected.

-Assessments follow identity verification and academic integrity safeguards appropriate to the mode.
+Assessment design includes identity verification and academic integrity safeguards appropriate to the mode of study.

 Fully Online